 Most courses don't have specific subject requirements, although a good level of English and Maths at GCSE is usually specified.

 Grades and other entry requirements vary widely between institutions.
 So, make sure to check for the university and course you're interested in.

-As this is a subject you're unlikely to have studied at school, it's important your UCAS personal statement demonstrates an interest in this area.
+As this is a subject you're unlikely to have studied at school, your UCAS personal statement must demonstrate an interest in this area.
 Relevant work experience is always useful, but not essential – your passion for the subject is the most important thing.